inl0veWithy0u/inl0veWithy0u/README.md

 call me Min if you want to!!<br>
     To be honest, I don't really mind what you call me, you can even make up a nickname for me if you'd like!
     <br><br>
-    However, if a nickname makes me uncomfortable, please don't use it.<br>
+    However, if the nickname makes me uncomfortable, please don't use it.<br>
     It might end up bothering me a little.. (^▽^)
   </p>
   <br><br>